-- i) Undertake quarterly review of implementation of Strategic Plans and Performance Contracts; - ii) Ensure linkage between Institutional Performance Contract and Performance Appraisal System; - iii) Ensure that the overall assessment of employee performance is within the context of institutional performance as evaluated through staff Performance Appraisal System;
+i) Undertake quarterly review of implementation of Strategic Plans and Performance Contracts;

-- iv) Ensure that the performance of all officers is evaluated and feedback on performance is relayed in writing at the end of the year; - v) Hold quarterly performance review meetings; - vi) Consider performance reports from various departments within the Ministry and make recommendations for improvement; - vii) Review cases of appeals on appraisal ratings between supervisors and appraisees; - viii) Make recommendations to the Authorized Officer on the application of Rewards or Sanctions: - ix) Develop and implement the internal monitoring and evaluation and reporting system; and - x) Ensure that the integrity and credibility of the overall process of rewards and sanction system is safeguarded and maintained at all times.
+- ii) Ensure linkage between Institutional Performance Contract and Performance Appraisal System; - iii) Ensure that the overall assessment of employee performance is within the context of institutional performance as evaluated through staff Performance Appraisal System; - iv) Ensure that the performance of all officers is evaluated and feedback on performance is relayed in writing at the end of the year; - v) Hold quarterly performance review meetings; - vi) Consider performance reports from various departments within the Ministry and make recommendations for improvement; - vii) Review cases of appeals on appraisal ratings between supervisors and appraisees; - viii) Make recommendations to the Authorized Officer on the application of Rewards or Sanctions; - ix) Develop and implement the internal monitoring and evaluation and reporting system; and - x) Ensure that the integrity and credibility of the overall process of rewards and sanction system is safeguarded and maintained at all times.

-2.6.2 Head of Human Resource Management
+2.4.2 Head of Human Resource Management

+- (i) Secretary to the MPMC; - (ii) Administration of the SPAS in the State Department; - (iii) Analyze PAS reports and identify training gaps; - (iv) Carry out training and sensitization on SPAS;

+- (v) Identify SPAS Champions; - (vi) Ensure succession management of SPAS Champions; - (vii) Prepare training programs for performance gaps identified in SPAS; and - (viii) Maintain skills and competencies database.

+2.4.3 Head of Department/Division/Unit

 - i.
-Secretary to the MPMC; - ii.
-Administration of the SPAS in the State Department; - iii.
-Analyze PAS reports and identify training gaps; - iv.
-Carry out training and sensitization on SPAS; - v.
-Identify SPAS Champions; and - vi.
-Ensure succession management of SPAS Champions. - i.
-Facilitate capacity building; - ii.
-Coordinate training; - iii.
-Carry out training needs assessment; - iv.
-Prepare training programs for performance gaps identified in SPAS; and - v.
-Maintain a skills and competences database.

-2.6.3 Head of Department/Division/Unit

-- i.
-Ensure each officer is aware of the State Departmental strategic plans, performance contract, departmental objectives, work plan and service charters; - ii.
+Ensure each officer is aware of the State Department strategic plan, performance contract, departmental objectives, work plan and service charters; - ii.
 Define jobs and prepare job descriptions for officers in the department/division/unit; - iii.
 Ensure everyone in the department/division/section is on SPAS; - iv.
 Prepare departmental/divisional/unit workplans as per set time frames; - v.
 Ensure development of individual workplans and setting of performance targets in the department/division/unit; - vi.
 Sensitize all officers on objectives of the department and SPAS; - vii.
 Manage and evaluate staff performance; and - viii.
 Manage Human Resources in the Department/Division/Unit.

-2.6.4 PAS Champions
+2.4.4 PAS Champions

 - i.
 Guide the implementation of SPAS in the State Department/County; - ii.
 Sensitize staff in the State Department on SPAS, including induction of new staff on SPAS; - iii.
-Ensure availability of the SPAS instruments and other necessary documents for individual work planning such as State Departmental Performance Contracts and Service Charters: - iv.
+Ensure availability of the SPAS instruments and other necessary documents for individual work planning

+- such as State Department Performance Contracts and Service Charters; - iv.
 Coach on individual work planning, setting of SMART Performance Targets and Performance Reporting; and - v.
-Mainstream training on change management in State Departmental and County Training Programmes.
+Mainstream training on change management in State Department and County Training Programmes.

-2.6.5 Supervisor
+2.4.5 Supervisor

-The Supervisor/ is responsible for SPAS compliance of all individual staff members under his/her direct supervision through the following actions:-
+The Supervisor is responsible for SPAS compliance of all individual staff members under his/her direct supervision through the following actions:-

-- i) Setting targets with the Appraisee and supervising staff under him/her; - ii) Ensuring that the incumbent job holder knows what he/she is accountable for and what needs to be done to succeed; - iii) Monitoring progress and managing the Appraisee's performance by regularly obtaining and giving feedback; - iv) Ensuring that officers prepare individual work plans and prepare quarterly reports at specified timelines; - v) Ensuring provision of resources as agreed with the Appraisee in the individual work plan; - vi) Coaching, mentoring and recording milestones; - vii) Compiling a report on training needs of all the Appraisee's and submitting the same to the Head of HRM&D; - viii) Compiling quarterly reports on SPAS and submitting them to the Head of Department; and - ix) Conducting end of year evaluation and submitting evaluation report to the head of department.
+- i) Setting targets with the Appraisee and supervising staff under him/her: - ii) Ensuring that the incumbent job holder knows what he/she is accountable for and what needs to be done to succeed: - iii) Monitoring progress and managing the Appraisee's performance by regularly obtaining and giving feedback; - iv) Ensuring that officers prepare individual work plans and prepare quarterly reports at specified timelines; - v) Ensuring provision of resources as agreed with the Appraisee in the individual work plan; - vi) Coaching, mentoring and recording milestones; - vii) Compiling a report on training needs of all the Appraisee's and submitting the same to the Head of HRM&D; - viii) Compiling quarterly reports on SPAS and submitting them to the Head of Department; and - ix) Conducting end of year evaluation and submitting evaluation report to the head of department.

-2.6.6 Individual Officer (Appraisee)
+2.4.6 Individual Officer (Appraisee)